 Broad MBA graduates’ opportunities are nearly limitless.
 See where the human resources and strategic management concentration can take you.

-The human resources and strategic management concentration emphasizes concept and application, focusing on long-term goals and managing individual issues.
+The MBA with a human resources and strategic management concentration emphasizes concept and application, focusing on long-term goals and managing individual issues.
 The curriculum goes beyond theory to provide practice in hard and soft skills necessary to be successful.

 Students can also take elective master’s courses from MSU’s highly regarded School of Human Resources and Labor Relations (HRLR), which offers in-depth studies on topics such as labor markets and collective bargaining.